HuolalaTech/page-spy-web/CONTRIBUTING.md

 ## Repo Setup

-> HINT: Not every repo needs to setup a development environment locally.
-You can only focus on one of all.
-Click [Debugging in Different Scenarios](#debugging-in-different-scenarios) to view the details.
+> HINT: It is not necessary to set up the development environment locally for every repository.
+You can focus on contributing to just one repository.
+Click on [Debugging in Different Scenarios](#debugging-in-different-scenarios) for more details.

 ### Server Setup